bobthebuilder887/tgbot/README.md

 ### Main bot

-Detects users posting Solana and EVM contracts, which get forwarded to an aggregator group.
-If the contract is never seen before it gets forwarded to a buy bot.
-There are two main strategies which can be toggled using the config:

-1. Buy bot #1 buys new contracts posted at a specified time frame
-2. Buy bot #2 buys new contracts posted by white-listed users
+Detects Telegram entities posting about crypto coins and forwards this info to an aggregator group, whilst also forwarding the contract to telegram bot for purchase.

 ```{bash}
 source ./.venv/bin/activate && tg-bot